 Maybe you’re thinking about writing a screenplay, but don’t know where to start.
 Or maybe you’re interested in following in the footsteps of writer-directors such as Mindy Kaling or Jordan Peele.
 Either way, it’s important to learn exactly how the professionals format their screenplays for film and television—from writing dialogue to avoiding the common errors of rookie writers.

 All screenplays are formatted in a similar, standardized way.
-Whether you use specific software such as Final Draft or Celtx, or just good old-fashioned Microsoft Word, make sure to include the basics:
+Whether you use specific software like Final Draft or just good old-fashioned Microsoft Word, make sure to include the basics:

 - Whether the scene is an interior/indoor shot or an exterior/outdoor shot (INT. or EXT.)